cabaletta/baritone/SETUP.md

 ## More Info
 To replace out Impact 4.5's Baritone build with a customized one, build Baritone as above then copy `dist/baritone-api-$VERSION$.jar` into `minecraft/libraries/cabaletta/baritone-api/1.2/baritone-api-1.2.jar`, replacing the jar that was previously there.
 You also need to edit `minecraft/versions/1.12.2-Impact_4.5/1.12.2-Impact_4.5.json`, find the line `"name": "cabaletta:baritone-api:1.2"`, remove the comma from the end, and **entirely remove the next line** (starts with `"url"`).

 You can verify whether or not it worked by running `.b version` in chat (only valid in Impact).
-If it says `v1.2.0` then you didn't do it properly, and it's still running the version that came with 4.5.
+It should print out the version that you downloaded.
+Note: The version that comes with 4.5 is `v1.2.3`.

 ## Build it yourself
 - Clone or download Baritone